How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 The takeaway is a crucial part of the golf swing for many reasons, but it is essential when working on clubface control.
 By the time the club is waist-high, the clubface angle can already be significantly open or closed.

 Practice taking a low and slow takeaway, ensuring the clubface is rotating and turning just enough to stay square when you make contact again.
-The takeaway will remain the same for all of your irons.

 Learn to Release the Golf Club